tildeholmqvist/connected/README.md

 [CI Python Linter](https://pep8ci.herokuapp.com/)

 ## Lighthouse

+While using the Lighthouse validator tool, I found that my overall score, particularly in performance, wasn't as high as I had hoped.
+Upon a closer look, I realized that the quantity of the page's content, specifically, the images, was the primary factor contributing to the lower score.
+I believe that by optimizing the images to smaller sizes, the performance score could significantly improve.

 | Page           | Performance  | Accessibility | Best Practices  | SEO |
 |----------------|:------------:|:-------------:|:---------------:|:---:|
 |                |              |               |                 |     |